amirtosson/Fast2DGISAXSSimulation/README.md

 To run: put the required "numberOfImages" in the main function.
 It generates 2 csv files;
 - Input contains the images as 2D arrays with a separating col.
-- Output contains the details about the sample